bdimir/swedbankHw/README.md

 # SwedBank

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

+# Task
+Create a form which is consist out of intro and at least 4-5 steps, add some validation and show all data in the last step. here is a demo: http://swedbank.eu.ridikas.serveriai.lt/

 ## Development server